 ETC – Gold contract

 An Exchange Traded Commodity (ETC) contract offers traders exposure to various commodities, including gold.
 Traded in shares on exchanges like shares of stock, the ETC gold contract’s price fluctuates in value based on gold’s price changes.
 Whereas an ETF invests directly in physical commodities or futures contracts, an ETC is a debt note backed by an underwriter.
 The commodities in the ETC collateralize that note.

-A relatively traditional way to buy, sell and store gold is to do so through a bank.
+A relatively traditional way to buy gold, sell and store gold is to do so through a bank.
 Banks already come with their own vaults, so they have storage covered, but they might charge more to sell you gold than an online broker typically would.
 Note that you can’t use banks for gold transactions in the UK but it is something you can do in the U.S. and certain other countries.

-We suggest reading our educational guides and courses to learn more about various investment and storage methods.
+We suggest reading our educational investment guides and courses to learn more about various investment and storage methods.
 That said, if you’re ready to invest, just click on the links above.

-How to sell your gold
+How to sell your gold online

 When selling your gold, there are multiple factors to consider.
 Ask yourself these questions:

 - Is the gold seller/dealer reputable?
 A long history of satisfied customers, as well as positive online reviews, will help you confirm the quality of the dealer’s reputation.

 - Is the gold seller/dealer’s commission competitive?
 There are many different entities that will sell you gold.
 So there’s no need to overpay for transaction costs.
 Find a dealer that offers reasonable fees.